matn7/CS-Notes/src/main/java/compact/compact.md

 ***

-## Aspect oriented programming
+## Aspect oriented programming.

 - Aspect-Oriented Programming (AOP) is a programming paradigm that aims to **increase modularity** by allowing the separation of cross-cutting concerns.
 - A cross-cutting concern is a functionality that affects multiple parts of an application, such as:
-    - logging
+    - Logging.
-    - security
+    - Security.
-    - transaction management
+    - Transaction management.
 - In traditional Object-Oriented Programming (OOP), these concerns are often scattered across the codebase, making it difficult to understand the overall structure of the program and to maintain or modify it.
 - AOP allows for the separation of these concerns into distinct units called aspects, which can be independently reused